Rifaditya/Lazy-Gold-Progression/README.md

-# 🏆 Lazy Gold Progression
+# 🏆 Vanilla Outsider: Gold Progression

 A Fabric mod for Minecraft 1.21.11 that rebalances vanilla progression by making Gold tier equipment actually useful and creating a smoother stat scaling between tiers.